analystibpateladesh/screen_assist/README.md

 - Debug errors directly from screenshots
 - Understand UI, tools, and workflows across apps
 It works across:
-- Coding environments (VS Code, etc.)
-- Data tools (R, Stata, Excel)
+- Coding, any app/software(basicaly a popup for your destop screen)
 - Browsers and general software

 ##  Example Use Cases
-- Fix a coding error by just screenshotting it
+- Fix a error in any app.. get response..
 - Ask “what should I do next?” in a workflow
 - Understand a new software interface quickly
 - Get step-by-step help in stats or data tools